-Social Emotional Learning (SEL) and Anti-bias/Anti-racism Professional Learning (Actions 4.1 and 4.4)
+Social Emotional Learning (SEL) (Action 4.1)

-Social Emotional Learning (SEL) remains an important program in the district's overall effort to improve the culture and climate of the district at the classroom, school, and community level.
-It provides both students and staff the training, skills, and tools they need to establish and maintain a positive school climate and culture.
-SEL is also intended to develop each individual's social and emotional capacity to be successful in college, career, and life.
-Anti-bias/Anti-racism professional learning aims to actualize equity, access, and social justice for all students, especially those who are most marginalized and impacted by systemic racism.
-Training will deepen self-awareness and anti-racist capacity to support a common understanding, and approach to dismantling systemic policies and practices that perpetuate disparate and disproportionate student outcomes.
-Learning will leverage existing Social Emotional Learning (SEL) skills (empathy, perspective-taking, respect for diversity, and growth mindset) & restorative practices (community and relationship-building) as a grounding for entering brave spaces of sustained discomfort and allowing professional learning on Anti-bias/Anti-racism to go much deeper and serve as a catalyst for systemic change.
+Social Emotional Learning (SEL) and Positive Behavioral Intervention and Supports (PBIS) remain important program in the district's overall effort to improve the culture and climate of the district at the classroom, school, and community level.
+These actions are jointly focused on providing both students and staff the training, skills, and tools they need to establish and maintain a positive school climate and culture.
+They are also intended to develop each individual's social and emotional capacity to be successful in college, career, and life.
 While a positive school culture and climate are important for all students, they are particularly important for unduplicated pupils and other groups who have historically and continue to experience disproportionate discipline and other unhealthy impacts of a negative school climate and culture.
-SEL aligns to the district's core value and need to interrupt systems that are inequitable.
+Both of these programs align to the district's core value and need to interrupt systems that are inequitable.
 Suspension Rates in the district continue to demonstrate inequitable outcomes across student groups.
 In 2018-19 and 2019-20, Foster Youth, Homeless Youth, and Socioeconomically Disadvantaged students had suspension rates above that of 'All students.'
 Significantly higher rates have also persisted for African American students and Students with Disabilities.
-2020-21 Suspension rates are difficult to draw conclusions from. as there were very few suspensions across the district during the distance learning context.
+2020-21 Suspension rates are difficult to draw conclusions from, as there were very few suspensions across the district during the distance learning context.
 2021-22 rates through March demonstrate that multiple student groups, including Foster Youth (12.7%), Students with Disabilities (6.2%), and African American students (9.2%) have rates significantly higher than 'All students' (3.3%).
 SEL efforts continue to include professional development for the integration of SEL into instruction and implementation of the districts core SEL practices.
-School climate survey results for spring 2022 affirm the need for continued focus in SEL to improve school climate and connectedness.
+School climate survey results for spring 2022 affirm the need to for continued focus in SEL to improve school climate and connectedness.
 Overall results for perception of safety among students (63% were down 10 percentage points from spring 2021 and perception of connectedness decrease 5 percentage points from 72% to 67%.
-SEL efforts are part of the district's overall implementation of a Multi-Tiered System of Supports (MTSS).
+SEL and PBIS efforts are part of the district's overall implementation of a Multi-Tiered System of Supports (MTSS).
 This alignment enables the district to provide targeted support at schools within each MTSS cohort to ensure that systems are unified within each site and across the overall cohort of schools.
 This alignment will support improvement in data-based decision-making, a foundational aspect of MTSS.
 As needs are identified, students are connected to supports and staff direct resources to be used in the most efficient and effective manner.